 In 2011, Melanie was involved with the major planning, organization of running of the Canadian Butoku Sai in Kingston, Ontario alongside Hanshi Tallack.

 In April 2012, Melanie attended the 4th World Butoku Sai in Kyoto, Japan.
 In 2014, during the Annual Canadian Karate Kung-Fu Association Banquet in Kingston, Melanie was awarded the Humberto Medeiros Memorial Award for representation of her indomitable will, spirit, and devotion to her training as noted by her peers.

 In 2015, Melanie tested for her Third Degree Black Belt in Karate, and was the recipient of the Chelsea Tobin Memorial Award for her continued dedication and spirit in her Martial Arts practice.

 Aside from her work in the office as lead administrator, Melanie also teaches at schools for the Tallack’s Karate Kids Program and the Adult Beginner & Advanced Karate Programs.

-Melanie is currently Third Degree Black Belt in Karate and First Degree Black Belt in Kobujutsu.
+Melanie is currently Fourth Degree Black Belt in Karate and Second Degree Black Belt in Kobujutsu.